Vitamix almond milk is the smoothest and creamiest raw almond milk I’ve ever made! I’m never going to make it any other way!

 This diy almond milk is so good and so easy!
 Just follow these simple instructions:

-1. In a large bowl, soak 1 cup of almonds in filtered water for at least 6 hours, or overnight.
+1. In a large bowl, soak 1 cup of raw almonds in filtered cold water for at least 6 hours, or overnight.

-5. Attach the nut milk bag to a container with rubber bands to make sure it is secure.
+5. Attach the nut milk bag to a pitcher or container with rubber bands to make sure it is secure.

-6. Pour almond milk into nut milk bag and let sit 10 min to a half hour to allow it to drain.
+6. Pour almond milk into nut milk bag and let sit for a little time – maybe 10 min to a half hour to allow it to drain.

-7. Squeeze the remaining milk out of the almonds.
-(It should make about 3-3 1/2 cups of almond milk.)
+7. Squeeze the remaining milk out of the raw almonds.
+(It should make about 3-3 1/2 cups of Vitamix almond milk.)

 8. Save leftover almond pulp in the refrigerator or freezer for other uses.

-9. Store almond milk in refrigerator for about 5 days.
+9. Pour almond milk into an airtight glass container and store it in the refrigerator for about 5 days.

 almond milk being made in Vitamix